Essential dimension and pro-finite group schemes: Continuous and fce dimensions

-The same statement holds if we replace étale fundamental gerbes $\Pi_{\_/k}$ with their $p$-parts $\Pi_{\_/k,p}$ at any prime $p$. \begin{proof} Thanks to \cite[Lemma 5.12]{bv15} we may suppose that $\Pi_{F/k}\to\Phi$ is Nori-reduced (this essentially amounts to the fact that the induced homomorphisms between automorphism groups are surjective), and thus we may suppose that $\Phi$ is abelian since $\Pi_{F/k}$ is abelian.
-Let us first prove the statement at a prime $p$.
+The same statement holds for $\Pi_{\bullet/k,l}$ for any prime $l$. \begin{proof} Let us prove the statement for $\Pi_{\_/k}$, the one for $\Pi_{\_/k,l}$ is analogous.
+Thanks to \cite[Lemma 5.12]{bv15}, we may suppose that $\Pi_{F/k}\to\Phi$ is Nori-reduced (this essentially amounts to the fact that the induced homomorphism between automorphism groups is surjective), and thus we may suppose that $\Phi$ is abelian since $\Pi_{F/k}$ is abelian.